-After having participated all workshops and activities, coaches and mentors will receive an official certificate signed by UM's rector, stating they have been active as a PREMIUM coach or mentor and participated in the training programme described in this document.
+After having participated in the required number of workshops and activities, coaches and mentors will receive an official certificate signed by UM's rector, stating they have been active as a PREMIUM coach or mentor and participated in the training programme described in this document.
 Besides that, these trainings may count towards your CPD, depending on your personal development goals, in discussion with your supervisor or manager.